codacy/codacy-coverage-reporter/docs/index.md

             </td>
             <td>
                 <p>Make sure that the <a href="../repositories-configure/managing-branches/">branch or target branch for pull requests is enabled on Codacy</a>.</p>
-                <p>If Codacy is already analyzing the branch, make sure that the Codacy Coverage Reporter <href="#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.</p>
+                <p>If Codacy is already analyzing the branch, make sure that the Codacy Coverage Reporter <href="troubleshooting-coverage-cli-issues/#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.</p>
             </td>
         </tr>
         <tr>